 With so many players having jumped ship, Paderborn entered the third tier 3.
 Liga with a squad barely recognisable from the side that had played in the Bundesliga only two seasons earlier.
 This new unsettled side did not however fair any better than the teams of the two previous campaigns and after a disastrous start to the season Müller was eventually sacked in November when Paderborn lost 6-0 to Sportfreunde Lotte, a team playing in the third tier for the first ever season in their history.
 Müller’s replacement was out the door by Easter and Paderborn went into their final game of the season with relegation a real threat.
 Drawing 0-0 with VFL Osnabruck they thought they were safe, but an 84th minute goal for Werder Bremen II in their match with Aalen saw Bremen II finish a point ahead of Paderborn who dropped to 18th (out of 20) and took the final relegation spot.

 Having just been relegated from the 2.
-Bundesliga, 1860 Munich were due to financial problems not able to obtain a licence to play in the 3.Liga for the following season (basically their owner wouldn’t stump up the fee for a licence).
+Bundesliga, 1860 Munich due to financial problems were not able to obtain a licence to play in the 3.Liga for the following season.
 Not being able to play in the 3.
 Liga meant Munich’s second club would have to settle for a place in the Regionalliga and Paderborn would be given a reprieve and stay in the 3.
 Liga at 1860 Munich’s expense.
 No club had ever been relegated from the Bundesliga to the Regionalliga in three consecutive seasons and Paderborn’s men in black and blue were set to be the first, but thanks to a serious stroke of luck a third successive relegation would not be coming to the mouth of the Pader.

 Having taken charge late on in the season and tried his best to save Paderborn from relegation, Steffen Baumgart remained in charge for the following season of 2017/18 that followed, and after drawing their opening match the club then won 7 in a row as they stormed to the top of the table.
 Paderborn remained top for much of the season before eventually finishing in second.
 The previous season they should have by rights been relegated for a third successive season, but with circumstances elsewhere working in their favour they stayed up and then produced the most remarkable of turnarounds to secure promotion back the 2.
 Bundesliga.
 It really was a script you couldn’t write.